epfl-ada/ada-2025-project-zlayjiya/README.md

 1. Construct co-commenting networks where nodes represent channels and edges represent shared audiences (weighted by number of common commenters).
 2. **Normalize** edges based on channel size: We'll count the total amount of people that commented on the channel from the rows we've processed.
 3. Apply **Louvain community detection algorithm** to identify natural clusters (galaxies) by maximizing network modularity.
+4. Build temporal networks over time to track the evolution of the YouTube ecosystem: observing which galaxies grew, declined, merged, or emerged over ti

 ### Part 2: Galaxy Characterization